Daily Events - 1960

 January 25

-Chuck Berry is indicted for the violation of the Mann Act in connection with an incident in Kansas in 1958.
-Berry is already under December 1959 indictment for another violation of the Mann Act.
-His personal appearances drop from 20+ a month to three in February and zero in March.
+In a St. Louis courtroom, Chuck Berry is is indicted for violation of the Mann Act (transportation across state lines for purpose of prostitution) in connection with an incident in Kansas in 1958.
+Berry is already under a December 1959 for another violation of the Mann Act in connection with with the transportation of an Apache waitress from El Paso to St. Louis.
+Berry's personal appearances drop from 20+ a month to three in February and zero in March.

 January 26

-Duane Eddy, Santo and Johnny and the Diamonds begin an Australian tour.
+Duane Eddy, Bill 'Crash" Craddock, Johnny Restivo, Santo and Johnny, and the Diamonds begin a tour of Australia.

 January 27